Polio: Cause

-Poliomyelitis is caused by infection with a member of the genus Enterovirus known as poliovirus (PV).
+Poliomyelitis does not affect any species other than humans.
+The disease is caused by infection with a member of the genus Enterovirus known as poliovirus (PV).
 This group of RNA viruses colonize the gastrointestinal tract – specifically the oropharynx and the intestine.
-The incubation time (form the first signs and symptoms) ranges from three to 35 days, with a more common span of six to 20 days.
-PV does not affect any species other than humans.
 Its structure is quite simple, composed of a single (+) sense RNA genome enclosed in a protein shell called a capsid.
 In addition to protecting the virus' genetic material, the capsid proteins enable poliovirus to infect certain types of cells.
 Three serotypes of poliovirus have been identified – wild poliovirus type 1 (WPV1), type 2 (WPV2), and type 3 (WPV3) – each with a slightly different capsid protein.
 All three are extremely virulent and produce the same disease symptoms.
-PV1 is the most commonly encountered form, and the one most closely associated with paralysis.
+WPV1 is the most commonly encountered form, and the one most closely associated with paralysis.
 WPV2 was certified as eradicated in 2015 and WPV3 certified as eradicated in 2019.

+The incubation period (from exposure to the first signs and symptoms) ranges from three to six days for nonparalytic polio.
+If the disease progresses to cause paralysis, this occurs within 7 to 21 days.

 Individuals who are exposed to the virus, either through infection or by immunization via polio vaccine, develop immunity.
 In immune individuals, IgA antibodies against poliovirus are present in the tonsils and gastrointestinal tract and able to block virus replication; IgG and IgM antibodies against PV can prevent the spread of the virus to motor neurons of the central nervous system.
 Infection or vaccination with one serotype of poliovirus does not provide immunity against the other serotypes, and full immunity requires exposure to each serotype.

 A rare condition with a similar presentation, nonpoliovirus poliomyelitis, may result from infections with enteroviruses other than poliovirus.

-The oral polio vaccine contains weakened viruses that can replicate.
-On rare occasions, these may be transmitted from the vaccinated person to other people, who may display symptoms of polio.
-In communities with good vaccine coverage transmission is limited, and the virus dies out.
-In communities with low vaccine coverage, this weakened virus may continue to circulate.
-Polio arising from this cause is referred to as circulating vaccine-derived polio (cVDPV) in order to distinguish it from the natural or "wild" poliovirus (WPV).
+The oral polio vaccine, which has been in use since 1961, contains weakened viruses that can replicate.
+On rare occasions, these may be transmitted from the vaccinated person to other people; in communities with good vaccine coverage, transmission is limited, and the virus dies out.
+In communities with low vaccine coverage, this weakened virus may continue to circulate and, over time may mutate and revert to a virulent form.
+Polio arising from this cause is referred to as circulating vaccine-derived poliovirus (cVDPV) or variant poliovirus in order to distinguish it from the natural or "wild" poliovirus (WPV).